-The month of Ramadan is regarded as the most important period of the year for Muslims world over.
+The month of Ramadan is regarded as the most important period of the year for Muslims the world over.
 Ramadan is a month of fasting, reflection, charity, veneration, and sacrifice.
 Over several centuries this sacred month has maintained its enthusiastic religious intent among its community of faithful.
 Muslims taking part in Ramadan are not supposed to eat or drink anything during daylight hours.

 The process is eating one meal (Sehri) just before dawn and another (Iftaar) at sunset.
 Owing to limited intake of water and nutrients, weak and ill persons may confront various health-related issues and succumb to their rising significance.
 Diabetes, being one of the major impediments in following Ramadan in its true essence, needs special discourse here.
-Read along to familiarize with ideal management of diabetes and Ramadan 2020 for spending the holy month healthily.
+Read along to familiarize yourself with the ideal management of diabetes and Ramadan 2020 for spending the holy month healthily.

 Can Diabetic Patients Observe Fasting In Ramadan?

-The issue of diabetes has taken toll on a global scale.
+The issue of diabetes has taken its toll on a global scale.
 Thus, this question becomes all too important for the fasting patients.
 Through adopting apt measures and following guidelines carefully, even a diabetic patient is able to observe their fasts healthily.

 Physical Effects That Confront Fasting Individuals In Ramadan

 Ramadan fast entails complete abstinence from all eatables and liquids stretched out to several hours.
 In some parts of the world, each fasting day may extend up to 18 hours.
 Under these circumstances, even a medically fit person might find their patience being tried substantially.
 The ones observing the Ramadan fasts with some sort of prior physical debility usually find it difficult to cope with their wellness conditions.
 The stringent Ramadan schedule makes the body deficient in essential nutrients and water, turning the faithful dizzy and worn out.